odradev/awesome-zero-knowledge/newsletters/2023-05-24-newsletter.md

 # ZK Newsletter for 2023-05-24
-Summary of the most important things, which happened in Zero Knowledge world, in the previous week. **Now, you can subscribe our newsletter [HERE.](https://zknewsletter.com/)**
+Summary of the most important things, which happened in Zero Knowledge world, in the previous week.

+**Now, you can subscribe to our newsletter [HERE.](https://zknewsletter.com/)**

 ### New articles
-* [Building zk-SNARKs (volume 3)](https://medium.com/iovlabs-innovation-stories/building-zk-snarks-volume-2-444ec711efe0) - article by Ramsès Fernàndez-València.
+* [Building zk-SNARKs (volume 3)](https://medium.com/iovlabs-innovation-stories/building-zk-snarks-volume-3-7fc6dd0cf903) - article by Ramsès Fernàndez-València.
 (18.05.2023)
 * [A Comprehensive Guide to zkEVM: Enhancing Blockchain Security](https://medium.com/@team_18862/a-comprehensive-guide-to-zkevm-enhancing-blockchain-security-16632457f26d) - article by Ginoice Team.
+(18.05.2023)
+* [Starknet: Scaling Ethereum with Rollups and ZK-STARK](https://cryptonewsbtc.org/2023/05/18/starknet-scaling-ethereum-with-rollups-and-zk-stark/) - article by Crypto News BTC.
 (18.05.2023)
 * [Unveiling ZK in Blockchain: A Comprehensive Overview of ZKEVM and Innovative Projects](https://medium.com/@geraldlee0825/unveiling-zk-in-blockchain-a-comprehensive-overview-of-zkevm-and-innovative-projects-2917420d2253) - article by Gerald Lee.
 (19.05.2023)
 * [Unveiling the Enigma: How Zero-Knowledge Proofs Revolutionize Web3](https://hackernoon.com/unveiling-the-enigma-how-zero-knowledge-proofs-revolutionize-web3) - article by Stephan Bauva.
 (19.05.2023)
 * [Zero-Knowledge Proofs from the Action Subgraph](https://eprint.iacr.org/2023/718.pdf) - academic text by Giacomo Borin, Edoardo Persichetti and Paolo Santini.
 (22.05.2023)